Motion made, and Question proposed, That this House do now adjourn.—[ Mr. Bates.]

 Question put and agreed to.

-Adjourned accordingly at six minutes to Eight o'clock.
+Adjourned accordingly at twenty-five minutes past One o'clock.